XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 # How to Use?
 1. Download Sigcheck from <a href="https://learn.microsoft.com/id-id/sysinternals/downloads/sigcheck">Sysinternals</a>
+2. Download blint.exe from <a href="https://github.com/owasp-dep-scan/blint">blint Github</a>
+3. Put Sigcheck and blint in the same directory as the script/compiled script
-2. Run my App/Script , dont turn on the feature yet
+4. Run my App/Script , dont turn on the feature yet
-3. Press "Open Honeypot Folder"
+5. Press "Open Honeypot Folder"
-4. Then fill the Folder with dummy file
+6. Then fill the Folder with dummy file
-5. Turn on my Antiransomware Feature
+7. Open Settings and turn on any feature you need
-6. Let my app do the work
+8. Let my app do the work

 Note:
-*To use your own custom Yara Rules just create a new .yar file with name "Custom" in C:\Users\\(Your Username)\AppData\Local\RansomPyShield\Rules
+*To use your own custom Yara Rules just create a new .yar file with name "Custom.yar" in C:\Users\\(Your Username)\AppData\Local\RansomPyShield\Rules
 *Got a screenlocker that my app wont detect? dont worry just Press Ctrl + Shift + K , this will kill all new running process after the process snapshot

 # WEAKNESS/KNOWN BUG AND FEATURE